 Stir often while letting the teff rest until all the water is absorbed.

 I stir it into my oatmeal.
-Rhat updated recipe is here.
+That updated recipe is here.

 The Whole Grains Council’s website provides more information on these and many other grains.
 According to the book “The Blue Zones of Happiness: Lessons from the World’s Happiest People” By Dan Buettner, the happiest, healthiest, most long-lived people on earth consume grains, greens, and beans daily.
 Read more about the Blue Zone Diet here.

-The photos above are of food I prepare for myself on a regular basis.
-When I shop, I look for fresh organic vegetables and fruits which are in season.
+The photos above are of the food I prepare for myself regularly.
+When I shop, I look for fresh organic vegetables and fruits in season.
 Shriveled skins or limp greens means produce has passed its prime.
 I will move to frozen organic fruits and vegetables in winter.
-I rarely use a recipe for anything.
-When the ingredients are of very high quality, they can be enjoyed most by washing, cutting, and arranging them on a plate.
-The plates you see here are about the width of my outstretched hand.
-I don’t always finish everything on the plate, but I never go back for seconds.